 Our teaching team includes several qualified social workers with many years' experience of working in the sector.
 Some of the classroom-based activities include lectures, small group work, case discussions and debates.
 During this course you’ll spend 170 days in work placements where the theory you have learnt can be put into practice.
 All placements are allocated for you and will give you a broad range of experience.

 You'll be taught by an experienced team which includes:

 How you'll be assessed

 Our teaching team uses a range of interesting assessment techniques to provide you with appropriate challenges and assess your development.
 These include written assignments, presentations, role play and viva voces..

-- A minimum 2:1 honours degree or international equivalent.
+- A minimum 2:1 honours degree (except in exceptional circumstances) or international equivalent.

 - GSCE grade C or above in English and maths or certificated equivalences, regardless of previous educational qualifications.

 - Completion of a written test, regardless of previous qualification or educational background.